makerdao/community/governance-exercises/Onboard ABC to Spork Protocol - July 24, 2023.md

 * Liquidation Bonus: $liquidation-bonus

 Please review the proposal [thread](https://forum.makerdao.com/t/xxx) for more information about this proposed onboarding.
-A detailed risk assessment of the token can be found here [here](Link to previously completed risk assessment)
+A detailed risk assessment of the token by the Risk Core Unit can be found here [here](Link to previously completed risk assessment)

 ## Outcomes